-- Education Specialist application form and application fee - Personal essay as described in the application - Evidence of scholarly work (master's thesis, term paper, publication, etc.)\ - One official transcript from all colleges or universities attended - Three professional references comprised of both a written letter and the Graduate Programs Reference Forms - Evidence of at least five years of full-time teaching experience.
+- Education Specialist application and application fee - Personal essay as described in the application - Evidence of scholarly work (master's thesis, term paper, publication, etc.) - One official transcript from all colleges or universities attended - Three professional references comprised of both a written letter and the Graduate Programs Reference Forms - Evidence of at least five years of full-time teaching experience.
 (Exceptions may be granted based upon George Fox faculty recommendation.) - A current professional résumé - Verification of valid Oregon teaching or administrative license or the equivalent - Completed Teachers Standards and Practices Character Questionnaire - Signed State of Oregon Guide to the Ethical Educator - Applicants must be available for an interview (in person or by phone) if deemed necessary for the admission process

-\Students who do not have sufficient preparation in research will take EDFL 703 Bibliographic Research and Writing (2 hours) in addition to their program requirements.
+^{}Students who do not have sufficient preparation in research may be asked to take a research course in addition to their program requirements.